 An 'ideal' program

-The two-day simulation is one of three residency weekends for the students over the course of their two-year program at the Adler School.
+The two-day simulation is one of three residency weekends for the students over the course of their two-year program at the Adler University.
 It prepares emergency management professionals to lead disaster prevention, preparedness, response, and recovery efforts while also—uniquely and systemically—addressing the psychological trauma sustained by victims and emergency response personnel.

-After each residency, students return home across the country to their lives, their jobs, and their online coursework as Adler School students.
+After each residency, students return home across the country to their lives, their jobs, and their online coursework as Adler students.

 For students like Stephanie Leinwohl, the blended degree program is ideal: blending hands-on training during the face-to-face residency weekends, with online courses that can be completed from anywhere, any time.